openpnp/openpnp/Interlock-Actuator.md

 ![Pneumatic Z](https://user-images.githubusercontent.com/9963310/98396119-89bf6000-205d-11eb-879d-a108bef3e59b.png)

 Use this configuration to create a pneumatic nozzle (formerly known as a "Marek Nozzle").
-Create a [[virtual Z axis|Machine-Axes#referencevirtualaxis]] and assign it to the Nozzle.
-Then create the InterlockActuator shown here to actuate the pneumatic valve to physically move as soon as the virtual axis reaches its Safe Z coordinate (which in case of a virtual axis is the same as the home coordinate).
+Create a [[virtual Z axis|Machine-Axes#referencevirtualaxis]] and assign it to the nozzle.
+Then create the InterlockActuator shown here to actuate ON the pneumatic valve to physically move up the nozzle when the virtual axis is about to move to its Safe Z coordinate (_before_ the move).
+It will actuate OFF when the virtual Z axis has completed a move to leave the Safe Z coordinate (_after_ the move).

+Note, in case of a  [[virtual axis|Machine-Axes#referencevirtualaxis]] the Safe Z coordinate is the same as the home coordinate.
+The _before/after_ move characteristic is only relevant if other axes than Z are moved at the same time, for example a diagonal move, in a nozzle tip changing move.
+You should then of course be aware of the order in which these physical event happen.

+You might want to enable the [[Machine Coordination|#machine-coordination]] **After Actuation** option, if the pneumatic action takes a considerable amount of time to complete and its completion is acknowledged by the controller's flow-control, `M400` or similar.

 ### Safety Confirmation Sensor on a Z Axis